Nikolai Roslavets: Musicology

 As a musicologist, Roslavets fought for professionalism, the best in Russian, Western classical and New Music; criticizing vulgar identifications of music with ideology (exemplified in his article ‘On pseudo-proletarian music’).
 He wrote the first Russian article about Arnold Schoenberg's Pierrot Lunaire.
-This led to him being harshly attacked in the 1920s by the "proletarian musician" movement, especially by the representatives of the "RAPM" Russian Association of Proletarian Musicians and "Prokoll" (Production Collective of the Students at the Moscow Conservatory).
+This led to him being harshly attacked in the 1920s by the "proletarian musician" movement, especially by the representatives of the "RAPM," Russian Association of Proletarian Musicians and Prokoll (Production Collective of the Students at the Moscow Conservatory).
 Roslavets was accused of being a "counter-revolutionary" and "bourgeois" artist, "alien to the proletariat", as well as "formalist", a "class enemy" and in the late 1920s and early 1930s, a "Trotskyist", "saboteur"; etc.

 Political persecutions

 In 1928 Roslavets' cantata October was played in the concert in Moscow celebrating the 10th anniversary of the Revolution.
-In 1930 Roslavets was accused of being a "protector" of the Association of the Moscow Authors which according to the group "Proletarian Musician" was promoting "light music" and "spreading of the counter-revolutionary literature".
+In 1930 Roslavets was accused of being a "protector" of the Association of the Moscow Authors, which according to the group "Proletarian Musician" was promoting "light music" and "spreading of the counter-revolutionary literature".
 The "Roslavets case" was led by Viktor Bely, Alexandr Davidenko, V. Klemens, Yuri Keldysh, Semion Korev, Zara Levina, Georgi Polyanovsky, Alexey Sergeev and Boris Shekhter.
 It resulted in a professional prohibition of employment.
 In 1930 Roslavets was banned from obtaining a position as a political editor for two years.
 In order to save his life, Roslavets had to publicly repent for his former "political mistakes".

 During 1932–33 he worked at the Musical Theater in Tashkent, now the capital of Uzbekistan.
 In 1933 the composer returned to Moscow, where he earned a meager living by teaching and taking occasional jobs.
 A victim of the political purges, Roslavets could get no official position for the remainder of his life.
-Roslavets was not admitted to the Composers' Union, instead he became a member of the Musical Fund.
+Roslavets was not admitted to the Composers' Union, instead becoming a member of the Musical Fund.
 Punitive measures against him had been planned in 1938, and the former "proletarian musicians" had already spread disinformation about him; however Roslavets suffered a severe stroke in 1939 and was a disabled until his death following a second stroke in 1944.
 His last publication, a song, appeared in 1942.

 He is buried in Vagan'kov cemetery in Moscow and the authorities have now granted permission to mark his grave.